 A telephone call to 020 8304 8538 ext.
 203 or an email to the Attendance Officer: jeffery_j@bexleygs.co.uk on the first day of absence is requested.
-On the student's return to school a letter should be given to the School's Attendance Officer.
+If this has not been possible on the first day of absence a letter or email should be given to the School's Attendance Officer upon the child's return to school.
 Letters must not be given to Form Tutors.
 The Attendance Office is situated opposite M3.
 A note in the Student Planner is not acceptable.

-Please do not email Form Tutors or Directors of Studies with attendance requests/absences they must go through the attendance office.
-Parents must not report absences via reception .
+Please do not email Form Tutors or Directors of Studies with attendance requests/absences they must go through the Attendance Office.
+Parents must not report absences via reception.